marschmi/git_swc_wise/git_lesson.md

 This effectively does the following on GitHub’s servers:

-`mkdir SWC_R`
+`mkdir swc_workshop`
-`cd SWC_R`
+`cd swc_workshop`
 `git init`

-Our local repository still contains our earlier work on variables.R, but the remote repository on GitHub doesn’t contain any files yet:
+Our local repository still contains our earlier work on `gapminder_analysis.R`, but the remote repository on GitHub doesn’t contain any files yet:

 ![](Images/local_vs_remote.png)